 If a player decides to attack a riderless horse, he resolves the combat or missile fire in the same way as for an unarmoured mounted character.
 However, the results D or E for missile fire, and G, H or I for combat, cause the death of the horse.

-Note: All animals have a defence strength of 1 if no other value is printed on the counter.
+Note: All the horses have a defense strength of 1.

-Don't read any further!
+Don't read any further !
 You can already play Scenarios 1 and 2

 7 - COMBAT TACTICS

 7.1 - Mounted lance throwers